-An important component in the treatment of HLHS is ensuring adequate patency of an atrial septal defect which allows pulmonary venous blood returning to the left heart to be shunted to the right heart.
-In patients with a restricted or absent atrial septal defect, atrial septoplasty is necessary to create a large enough opening.
-Aside from its thermal ablative effects, focused ultrasound is also capable of precise mechanical tissue destruction through a process known as histotripsy.
-This procedure utilizes high intensity, pulsed ultrasound to collapse bubbles of gas in tissue which releases a shockwave capable of liquefying cells in a phenomenon known as inertial cavitation.
-A preclinical study has already demonstrated the ability of histotripsy to non-invasively create an atrial septal defect.
-As such, histotripsy has the potential to be an effective tool to create and/or maintain an atrial septal defect in patients with HLHS.
+An important treatment component is ensuring adequate patency of an atrial septal defect which allows pulmonary venous blood returning to the left heart to be shunted to the right heart.
+Focused ultrasound is capable of precise mechanical tissue destruction through a process known as histotripsy, and a preclinical study has already demonstrated the ability of histotripsy to noninvasively create an atrial septal defect.

 M. Azmin, C. Harfield, Z. Ahmad, M. Edirisinghe, and E. Stride, “How do microbubbles and ultrasound interact?
 Basic physical, dynamic and engineering principles.,” Curr.
 Pharm.
 Des., vol. 18, no. 15, pp. 2118–2134, 2012.